What is EDGE?

 Small groups provide the fuel that drives students to make good choices during the week.
 Usually, each small group is led by an adult leader and a high school leader.
 Each small group allows the opportunity to develop a group of Christian friends close to home, which leads to further encouragement and accountability.
 Our goal is that each small group remains together for the whole school year.
-On occasion, a group that grows too large will be split.
+With this in mind, we will be assigning small groups after registration is completed.

-How do I volunteer to become part of EDGE?
+How do I volunteer to become a part of EDGE?

 Becoming a small group leader is a fun and exciting way to stay engaged with your own middle school student.
 We absolutely encourage parents to become small group leaders—and, with our rapidly expanding student ranks, we need you—but we do not permit parents to lead their own children during EDGE.
 Some students need more space than others and are far more likely to be candid in small group discussions when parents are not present.
 We’ll help find the best fit for you, as well as the right place to maximize your student’s experience in EDGE.

-How is my child's small group leader or group chosen?
+How is my child's small group leader chosen?